Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Stadium TFRs (14 CFR § 99.7)

-All NPS units in Colorado (Rocky Mountain National Park, Mesa Verde, Great Sand Dunes, Black Canyon of the Gunnison, Curecanti National Recreation Area, Dinosaur National Monument, Florissant Fossil Beds, Hovenweep, Yucca House, Bent's Old Fort, Sand Creek Massacre, Colorado National Monument) prohibit drone launch, landing, and operation.
-Violation is Class B federal misdemeanor — up to 6 months jail and $5,000 fine.
-Special-use permits exist only for science and search-and-rescue.
+Applies to Rocky Mountain National Park, Mesa Verde, Great Sand Dunes, Black Canyon of the Gunnison, Curecanti National Recreation Area, Dinosaur National Monument, Florissant Fossil Beds, Hovenweep, Yucca House, Bent's Old Fort, Sand Creek Massacre, and Colorado National Monument.
+Violation is Class B federal misdemeanor (up to 6 months jail, $5,000 fine).
+Special-use permits exist for science, search-and-rescue, and approved filming; recreational permits are functionally never issued.

 For complete federal regulations, see our Federal Regulations page.